First Visit: Oral Surgery Consultation

 Please make sure to bring your loved one who helps you make your decisions, plans your schedules, and helps you with your finances.
 We can efficiently schedule you with the help of your supporters.

 Why do I need a consult?
 Why can’t I just walk in and do the surgery under general anesthesia?

 As a specialist, we understand you may have seen your General Dentist many times before us, but you will be seeing us for the first time.
 It is recommended to have a referral from your dentist to avoid any miscommunication.

-To have predictable, successful outcomes of our surgeries, consultation includes:
+To have predictable, successful outcomes of our surgery, consultation includes:

 - review your chief complaint and the history of the complaint

 - review your x-ray (This is a very important step to our surgical planning)